College House Program 2017-2018

 The College House Program strives to foster intellectual and social communities around common interests. the College House Program does this by extending intellectual conversations outside of the classroom with faculty mentors, developing educationally based programs, and engaging with peers in a co-curricular setting in accordance with their faculty mentors.

 If you are interested in living and participating in a College House, we encourage you to explore the website and contact the current House Leader.
-If you are a student, faculty, or staff member interested in developing a new College House related to an academic or college life initiative, please contact Julia Collett, Residential Life Coordinator for Residential & First-Year Programs.
+If you are a student, faculty, or staff member interested in developing a new College House related to an academic or college life initiative, please contact Julia Collett, Assistant Director of Residential & First-Year Programs.

 College House selection processes are conducted in the spring semester during the months of February and March for the following academic year.
 College Houses are academically integrated residential options that serve as social and intellectual hubs for students, faculty, and staff.
-If you have any questions, contact Julia Collett, Residential Life Coordinator.
+If you have any questions, contact Julia Collett, Assistant Director of Residential & First-Year Programs.

 College Houses provide: